maglub/piLogger/README.txt

 ./dbTool --add -a --deviceId XXXX --deviceAlias your_alias

+To speed things up, you can use the following command to help you create the aliases:

+./dbTool -d | xargs -L1 -IX echo ./dbTool -a --add --deviceId X --deviceAlias YYY

 3) Set up a "default" plot group with all devices:

 ./dbTool -d | xargs -L1 -I X ./dbTool --add -pg --plotGroup default --deviceId X